proshian/neuroswipe/README.md

 A transformer neural network for a gesture keyboard that transduces curves swiped across a keyboard into word candidates

-Highlights:
+Contribution:
-* The main contribution is a new method for constructing swipe point embeddings (SPE) that uses a weighted sum of all keyboard key embeddings. **It enhances the quality of the model by 0.67% in Swipe MRR and 0.73% in accuracy** compared to existing SPE construction methods
+* **A new method for constructing swipe point embeddings (SPE) that outperforms existing ones.** It leverages a weighted sum of all keyboard key embeddings, resulting in a notable perfomance boost: **0.67% increase in Swipe MRR and 0.73% in accuracy** compared to SPE construction methods described in literature

+Other highlights:
-* A variation of beam search is implemented for inference that masks logits corresponding to impossible (according to dictionary) token continuations given an already generated prefix.
+* **Enhanced Inference with Custom Beam Search**: a modified beam search is implemented that masks out logits corresponding to impossible (according to dictionary) token continuations given an already generated prefix.
 It is faster and more accurate than a standard beam search

 *This repository used to contain my Yandex Cup 2023 solution (7th place), but after many improvements, it has become a standalone project*

 ## Demo

-You can try out one of the models trained during the competition in a [web app](https://proshian.pythonanywhere.com/)
+Try out a live demo with a trained model from the competition through this [web app](https://proshian.pythonanywhere.com/)

 ![demo](./docs_and_assets/swipe_demos/demo.gif)

+> [!Note]
-If the website is not available, you can run the demo yourself by following the instructions in [the web app's GitHub repository](https://github.com/proshian/neuroswipe_inference_web).
+> If the website is not available, you can run the demo yourself by following the instructions in [the web app's GitHub repository](https://github.com/proshian/neuroswipe_inference_web).

+> [!Note]
+> The website may take a minute to load, as it is not yet fully optimized.
+If you encounter a "Something went wrong" page, try refreshing the page.
+This usually resolves the issue.

 > [!NOTE]
 > The model is an old and underfit legacy transformer variation (m1_bigger in models.py) that was used in the competition.
-A significant update is planned for both this project and the web app, but it will happen in late autumn of 2024 probably.
-Unfortunately, I am pausing the work on the project until November
+A significant update is planned for both this project and the web app, but it will happen in winter 2024

 ## Report

-A short report on the project is available [here](docs_and_assets/report/report.md)
+Access a brief research report [here](docs_and_assets/report/report.md), which includes:

 It contains:
-* Overview of existing work
+* Overview of existing research
 * Description of the developed method for constructing swipe point embeddings
-* Results and comparison with existing work
+* Comparative analysis and results

-For more detailed information, you can refer to my [master's thesis](https://drive.google.com/file/d/1ad9zlfgfy6kOA-41GxjUQIzr8cWuaqxL/view?usp=sharing) (in Russian)
+For in-depth insights, you can refer to my [master's thesis](https://drive.google.com/file/d/1ad9zlfgfy6kOA-41GxjUQIzr8cWuaqxL/view?usp=sharing) (in Russian)

 ## Prerequisites